 Types of Dog Knee Injuries

-There are a few different types of dog knee injuries that we see here at our hostpial, serving Tampa, Clearwater, and St. Petersburg.
-If your pet suddenly will not put any weight on one of their hind legs, they may have a knee injury.
+There are a few different types of dog knee injuries that we see here at our hospital, serving Tampa, Clearwater, and St. Petersburg.
+If you suddenly notice lameness in dogs, they may have a knee injury.

 Your pet’s knee is called a stifle, and it is the joint that bridges the upper and lower bones in their leg.
-For increased stability, there are two ligaments that work together to allow for a steady, wide range of motion.
+For increased stability, two ligaments work together to allow for a steady, wide range of motion.
 When it comes to dog knee injuries, the most common ligament to be hurt is the cranial cruciate ligament (CCL).

 While the stifle is a complicated joint, there are some clear cut risk factors that you should be aware of to prevent dog knee injuries such as a torn CCL:

 - Irregular exercise.
 Don’t let your dog lounge around all week, and then expect them to hike ten miles with you on Saturday.
 Keep up with walks throughout the week so you and your pet can tackle that new hiking trail next weekend.

 - Obesity.
 This goes hand in hand with exercise; overweight pets put more stress on their joints, leading to a higher chance of injury.

 - Regular checkups.
 Your vet will be able to tell if your pet is at risk of tearing a ligament, and can give you specific preventative tips.

 Typically, when this dog knee injury occurs, your pet will hold up their hind leg for a few minutes, refusing to put weight on it.
 Once the patella returns to its correct position, your dog will act as nothing happened.
 This condition is most common in smaller breeds, like Yorkshire Terriers, Pomeranians, Chihuahuas, or Boston Terriers.

-- Grade 1: The patella pops out of place, but returns on its own in a few minutes.
+- The patella pops out of place but returns on its own in a few minutes.

-- Grade 3: The patella stays out of place regularly, and when manually pushed into place, it will not stay in the groove but reluxate.
+- The patella stays out of place regularly, and when manually pushed into place, it will not stay in the groove but reluxate.
 There is also remodeling of the bone that the patellar tendon inserts into.